Programme/Approved Electives for 2019/20

 Intended Learning Outcomes

-critically evaluate past and current research looking at the social and political dimensions of key issues in the Third World and the practice of development, and provide an individual and original interpretation of that research; will be achieved by assessments: 1,2,3develop a research proposal culminating in the submission of a formal research plan; will be achieved by assessments: 2persuasively communicate conclusions formed through research and critical analysis in both written and verbal form. will be achieved by assessments: 1,3
+critically evaluate past and current research looking at the social and political dimensions of key issues in the Third World and the practice of development, and provide an individual and original interpretation of that research: 1,2persuasively communicate conclusions formed through research and critical analysis in both written and verbal form: 1,2develop a research proposal culminating in the submission of a formal research plan: 1,2

 1: Essay weighted 60%